Australian prime minister abandons greenhouse gas target

 - If you think the political divide is worse than ever, you may be right

-- Wary of taking the fall, White House counsel cooperates with Mueller VIEW
+Abbott deposed Turnbull as leader of the conservative Liberal Party in 2009 over differences in energy policy.
+But Turnbull ousted Abbott as prime minister in 2015 in a leadership ballot of government lawmakers concerned by the government’s poor opinion polling.

-Some government lawmakers want Home Affairs Minister Peter Dutton to challenge Turnbull’s leadership.
+Some government lawmakers want Home Affairs Minister Peter Dutton, a close ally of Abbott, to challenge Turnbull’s leadership.

-Turnbull said Dutton had told him he would not challenge.
+Turnbull said Dutton had told him he would not challenge for the party leadership.

 Dutton also watered down speculation of a challenge.